 - If you have a criminal record, this doesn't mean you're automatically ineligible; it depends on the nature of your conviction.
 Please declare any caution or conviction on your application form.
 Failure to do so will result in failing vetting due to integrity issues.

 - You must not be registered bankrupt with outstanding debts (exclusing student loans), have outstanding County Court Judgements against you, or be subject to a current Individual Voluntary Agreement (IVA).

 - Tattoos which are offensive, garish, prominent or numerous are not acceptable.
 Please supply photos and measurements of any tattoos along with your application, as per application guidance.

 - You must hold a full manual driving licence prior to commencing with Durham Constabulary.

-How to apply: We are currently closed for PC recruitment.
-Please check out our recruitment pages for current roles here.
+How to apply: We are currently closed for police officer recruitment.